zzyongx/c-gist/README.md

 c-gist
 ======

-some pieces of c code, see wiki for more infomation
+some pieces of code, see wiki for more infomation